 Toast is a cloud-based restaurant management software company.
 The company's point-of-sale and management system helps restaurants enhance their operations, boost sales, and deliver a better guest experience.

-The software company grew its ARR run rate by 32% to $1.3 billion in the first quarter of 2024.
+The software company grew its ARR run rate by 30% over the past year, topping the $2 billion milestone in late 2025.
 A big growth driver was its addition of new locations.
-It added over 6,000 new locations in the first quarter of 2024, growing the total by 32% over the past year to more than 112,000.
-The company still has a long growth runway ahead, given there are around 750,000 restaurants in the U.S. alone.
+It has increased its location count by 23% to around 156,000 over the past year.
+The company still has a long growth runway ahead, given there are about 750,000 restaurants in the U.S. alone.

 11. Zscaler

 Zscaler is a cloud-based cybersecurity platform.
-Increasingly, employees and customers need to access information stored in offsite data centers instead of a central server.
-They're also often viewing it from remote locations instead of the office.
-Zscaler helps them securely access this information from remote locations.
+Increasingly, employees and customers need to access information stored in off-site data centers instead of a central server, and they're often viewing it from remote locations outside the office.
+Zscaler helps them access this information securely.
+The company is also combining its pioneering Zero Trust platform with AI to secure its customers' use of AI applications.

-The company's revenue climbed 35% in its fiscal 2024 second quarter.
+The company's ARR climbed 26% to more than $3.2 billion in its 2026 fiscal first quarter.
 The cybersecurity company continues to grow rapidly as new clients join its integrated platform and existing ones expand their relationships.
-Companies increasingly find they can consolidate their security architecture with Zscaler's better and lower-cost platform.
+Companies increasingly find they can consolidate their security architecture with Zscaler's better, lower-cost platform.

-It set an ambitious goal to boost its ARR to $5 billion in the coming years (up from an expected $2.1 billion-plus figure in fiscal 2024).
+It set an ambitious goal to boost its ARR to $5 billion in the coming years.
 Zscaler aims to achieve its bold target by bringing new customers into its network and upselling existing ones.

 Related investing topics